nearform/react-native-workshop/README.md

 > [!IMPORTANT]
 > TODO: add a video or screenshots here

-The workshop splits app creation into these five steps, each of which has a folder in this repo containing working code for the app at that point:
+The workshop splits app creation into the following five steps, each of which has a folder in this repo containing working code for the app at that point:

  1. [Step 1](/step1)